Shine on Seniors: Gabe Schmidt

 “Things all went downhill from there and just spiraled into a string of cancellations,” Schmidt said.
 “I can’t even think of when my last live performance was.
 A lot of preparation goes into these performances and shows.
 It’s hard to work on something for so long, then to see it canceled.”

-But that isn’t stopping Schmidt from getting rusty or continuing to sharpen his skills.
+But that isn’t stopping Schmidt from improving and continuing to sharpen his skills.
 He’s still staying motivated to practice even as his high school career is over.
 Next, Schmidt will take his talents to Kirkwood Community College and play bass in their jazz program.
 After two years in Cedar Rapids, Schmidt plans to attend the University of Northern Iowa to major in business and minor in jazz.

 “My ultimate goal would be able to do music as a career,” Schmidt said.
 “Whether or not I’ll be able to do that, music will always be a part of my life.
 I think having a business degree will set myself up for jobs in different areas and provide me tools to market the bands I’m in.
 I think having a solid job and a career will allow you to pursue music with little risk.”